 Written by Tenley Haraldson.
 Reviewed by Sean Busch.

+New parents may dream about a giggling baby in a bathtub – but you may face a more tearful ordeal.
 We’ve compiled the following helpful baby bathing tips to take the stress and mystery out of your newborn’s first bath – and beyond.

 While some babies can’t get enough of “splish-splashing”, others can’t stand it.
 Just like any new experience, it can be a shock to the system.
 Slowly ease your child into it by: